 The new dynamics uses two-dimensional domain decomposition to divide the computations over a number of parallel processors.
 For current production configurations this is fast and efficient but when tens of thousands of processors become available (and affordable) additional optimization will be required.

-To provide a fast and efficient dynamical core for the UM to be used for all NWP and climate modelling.
+To provide a fast and efficient dynamical core for the Unified Model to be used for all NWP and climate modelling.